The Best VPNs for Russia 2023

 Honorable mentions

-If you’re going to use a service where it is illegal, you might as well have one of the best, right?
+If you’re going to use a service where it's illegal, you might as well have one of the best, right?
 If the three options we suggested don’t work for you, these three other VPNs might.

 It’s important to make sure you’re using a VPN with a variety of payment options, a kill switch, and strong encryption.
 These three honorable mentions have that and more.

-• Private Internet Access (PIA): PIA has a nearly unmatched number of servers — 35,000 at last count — and they’re located all over the world.
+- Private Internet Access (PIA): PIA has high-speed servers in 91 countries worldwide.
 It also accepts a variety of payments, which is useful in sanctioned Russia.
 If the fact that it's headquartered in the United States (and therefore within the 5 Eyes intelligence-sharing alliance) doesn’t bother you, this may be a good choice.

 Get PIA | Read Our PIA Review

-• Proton VPN: Proton VPN has a lot of security features similar to its competitors.
+- Proton VPN: Proton VPN has a lot of security features similar to its competitors.
 Its “Secure Core” feature is similar to other VPNs’ double VPN feature and allows you to route traffic through more than one VPN server.
-If you’re really trying to avoid being located, this is a great start.
+It also offers Tor over VPN servers, so you can access hidden services for extra privacy.

 Get IPVanish | Read Our IPVanish Review